MozeBaltyk/UpOnLAN/docs/iPXE/ROM Build.md

 ## High-Level Flow of the Bootloader template:

-Here a small explaination about bootloader wrapper flows:
+Bootloader wrapper flow:

-> Start →
+> Start
+>   ↓
->  DHCP →
+>  DHCP
+>   ↓
->    If ProxyDHCP detected → Handle next-server/proxydhcp-next-server →
+>  If ProxyDHCP detected → Handle next-server/proxydhcp-next-server
 >  Else → Use normal next-server
+>   ↓
 >  Try TFTP chain to local-vars.ipxe →
->    Load host or MAC-specific config if exists →
+>  &nbsp;  If host or MAC-specific config exists → load it
->    Else → Load default menu.ipxe from TFTP
+>  &nbsp;  Else → Load default menu.ipxe from TFTP
 >  Try HTTPS (or HTTP) to load menu.ipxe →
->    If fails → Try fallback (HTTP → HTTPS → localboot)
+>  &nbsp;  If fails → Try fallback (HTTP → HTTPS → localboot)
 >  Failsafe Menu always available (key press or fallback)

+## 🛠️ Bootloader wrapper Features

 With this bootloader, Build your own smart iPXE chainloader with: